vice-grip/starsector-mod-emergent-threats/README.md

 -New pirate battleship and phase destroyer with blueprints gained from missions.

--4 new bounty board missions:
+-4 new bounty board missions (requires player lvl 8):
   -To Hunt a White Whale vs Pirates.
   -A Diamond in the Dark OR Gaining Vantage vs Tri-Tach (access by letting Diamond expire).
   -Cleaning up a Mess vs Remnant Mess (requires Hazard Mining Incorporated).